 Property developers in Thailand need a review.
 If you are going to buy a condo in Thailand, then you should consider the developer carefully.
 The reputable property developers in Thailand are trusted not only by foreigners but also by Thai consumers.
-The study done by Chulalongkorn University done in 2017 had some interesting results from their survey of Thai consumers.
+The study done by Chulalongkorn University done in 2017 had some interesting results.
+This is from their survey of Thai consumers.

 Raimond Land caters mostly to foreigners and has a good brand name when it comes to expatriates and those abroad.
-They are well known on the international market for the quality of their projects (materials and workmanship) as well as their after sales service.
+They are well known on the international market for the quality of their projects (materials and workmanship) as well as their after-sales service.
 Look at past developments that the company has managed and look at their resale values.

 You could also take a look at past and present projects as a buyer looking to buy a unit.
-This gives you good insight into the quality of workmanship and well as materials which they would normally use.
-If you are buying from a developer that does not have much of a reputation, then again you would have to look at projects they had done 2-3 years ago and look at those properties to see if there are cracks in the walls or where the buildings are falling apart.
-Do a due diligence report on the property as well as on the developer so you can ensure that the developer is not being sued by buyers and that they are financially viable.
+This gives you a good insight into the quality of workmanship.
+This as well as materials which they would normally use.
+If you are buying from a developer that does not have much of a reputation.
+Then again you would have to look at projects they had done 2-3 years ago.
+Also, look at those properties to see if there are cracks in the walls or where the buildings are falling apart

+Do a due diligence report on the property as well as on the developer.
+This so you can ensure that the developer is not being sued by buyers and that they are financially viable.
 The 1997 market crash is still fresh in people’s memories as many developers shut up shop and many people lost their investments.
 Many of those projects more than 20 years later are still standing idle.

 You will also need to check the title deed in Thailand on the property as well as the Environmental Impact Assessment for the development.
 There also other issues to check such as usufructs or servitude’s on older properties when buying a condo in Thailand or a house or villa.

 Note that when talking to an agent of the developer that the person is the authorized agent of the developer.
-Also ensure that whatever you discussed with the authorized agent that those points of discussion are covered in the sale agreement.
+Also, ensure that whatever you discussed with the authorized agent that those points of discussion are covered in the sale agreement.
 This would need the assistance of a property lawyer and a due diligence study to ensure that you do not lose your investment.

-If you are considering looking at the property developers in Thailand then there are about 10 large property developers in the country.
-These range from Sansiri to Raimond Land which are very reputable companies.
-They also tend to sell off plan developments.
+Whenever you are in a foreign country it is best to contact a property lawyer.
+If you decide to purchase property in Thailand then speak to us.
+If you are considering looking at property developers in Thailand then there are about 10 large property developers in the country.
+These range from Sansiri to Raimond Land which is a very reputable company.
+They also tend to sell off-plan developments.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
+The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.

 Anyone can own property in Thailand.
 Foreigners cannot however own land but can own up to 49% of the condominium units in a project or property development.